 A wire fraud charge can have serious consequences.
-Wire fraud is a federal crime, and if you are convicted you could be sentenced with up to 20 years in a federal prison.
+Wire fraud is a federal crime, and if you are convicted, you could be sentenced to up to 20 years in federal prison.
 These charges are pursued by experienced federal prosecutors who have the resources to build a strong case.
-Don’t face them alone.
-You need a Los Angeles wire fraud lawyer.
+Don’t face them alone – you need a Los Angeles wire fraud lawyer.

 At the Simmrin Law Group, our federal crimes lawyers have dedicated their careers to fighting for the rights of people who have been accused of wire fraud and other serious crimes.
-We work hard to get the best possible result for you, and we have a history of helping our clients avoid prison or walk away innocent of all charges.
-Let us give you a free consultation.
-Fill out the form to the right or call us at 310-997-4688 and get your free consultation today.
+We work hard to get the best possible result for you and have a history of helping our clients avoid prison or walk away innocent of all charges.
+Fill out the form to the right or give us a call to schedule a free, no-obligation consultation today.